aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BattleMapChange.md

-TODO: There is a high chance this is effectively unused because of its OnTriggerStay being the only useful logic, but it's actually dead code ???

 # BattleMapChange
-A loading zone for changing the battle map ???
+A zone that causes a change of the map.`battlemap`.

+> NOTE: While the logic for this object type is technically present, it is dead code because it's impossible to reach it.
+This means this can be considered as UNUSED even if it technically functions.
+Its usage isn't recommended.

 ## Data Arrays
+- `data[0]`: The battle map id to change to

 ## Setup
 A few adjustements occurs:
-- The entity's `alwaysactive` is set to true
+- The entity.`alwaysactive` is set to true
 - The gameObject's isStatic is set to true
-- The entity's `rigid` is placed in kinematic mode without gravity
+- The entity.`rigid` is placed in kinematic mode without gravity
 - `nointeract` is set to true
 - The layer is set to 0 (default)
 - The `scol` is disabled